THQ has confirmed it’s sold “substantially all of the assets” to a “stalking horse bidder,” affiliates of Clearlake Capital Group.

 - Crawler (working title) – in development at Vigil Games.
 No details given.

-- Evolve (working title) – Turtle Beach’s new co-op action game.
+- Evolve (working title) – Turtle Rock’s new co-op action game.
 THQ has trademarked the title.

 - Atlas (working title) – in development at Relic Entertainment with an expected 2014 release.